superphy/prairiedog_go/README.md

 Furthermore, there is a lack of consensus towards indexing pan-genomes for referencing [Sirén, Valimaki, Makinen, 2014], or storing and restoring a computed pan-genome.

 Graph representations of pan-genomes have emerged [Paten et al., 2017] as a possible solution to these challenges.
-In contrast to linear representations, graphs can embed gene annotations and be used as a reference pan-genome.
+In contrast to linear representations, graphs can embed gene annotations and be used as a reference set.
 The most common forms are a De Bruijn Graph or a Directed Acyclic Graph [Paten et al., 2017].
 Both methods are based off k-mers, the separation of a genome into sequences of length k.

 Existing software either require large RAM stores [Marcus, Lee, Schatz, 2014] or are not performant on update tasks [Sheikhizadeh et al., 2016].
-While a consensus on indexing methods is unlikely [Sirén, Valimaki, Makinen, 2014], we aim to develop a software approach to creating and updating pan-genomes which perform on both low and high RAM systems, and focuses on supporting the update of a pan-genome as new samples are sequenced.
+While a consensus on indexing methods is unlikely [Sirén, Valimaki, Makinen, 2014], we aim to develop a software approach to creating and updating pan-genomes which scales to both low and high RAM systems, and focuses on supporting the update of a pan-genome as new samples are sequenced.
 Our approach borrows ideas and software from network analysis, namely the core genome is identified using a modified PageRank algorithm [Whang, Gleich, Dhillon, 2013] from community detection research.

 # Implementation

 prairiedog is a Go application which embeds [Cayley](https://github.com/cayleygraph/cayley) for the graph layer.
 Cayley is a graph database which supports both in-memory and disk-based storage, and enables us to store and restore the pan-genome.
 For the data structure, we use a novel combined approach integrating a De Bruijn graph (with 11-mer nodes) along with weighted directed edges representing emission probabilities as in a Li-Stephens model [Li, Stephens, 2003].
-We create a pan-genome by applying the PageRank algorithm through k-mers generated from each sample of a species using a random-walk with restart approach [Pan et al., 2004], and also increase the weight of the edges as they are encountered.
+We create a pan-genome by applying the PageRank algorithm through k-mers generated from each sample of a species using a *random-walk with restart* approach [Pan et al., 2004], and also increase the weight of the edges as they are encountered.
-While exposing prairiedog to sampling bias, this also allows us to simulate haplotypes which has not been possible in the past [Computational Pan-Genomics Consortium, 2016].
+While exposing prairiedog to sampling bias, weighted edges allows us to simulate haplotypes which has not been possible in the past [Computational Pan-Genomics Consortium, 2016].
-Retrieving genes and variants can be performed as in a De Bruijn graph with the added benefit of estimating occurrence probabilities based off a given collection of genomes used in construction.
+Retrieving genes and variants can be performed as in a De Bruijn graph with the added benefit of estimating occurrence probabilities, as based off the genomes used in construction.
-Our approach also extends to new samples and records meaningful data as more samples are sequenced.
+Our approach also extends to new samples and is more accurate as additional samples are sequenced.

 # Conclusion

 Completion of this project will allow users, such as reference laboratories, to characterize any bacterial species by creating a reference pan-genome which can be updated as new samples are sequenced.
-A novel result will be the retrieval of haplotypes and variants with probability estimations, based off the sampled population.
+A novel result will be the retrieval of haplotypes and variants with probability estimations, based off the sample population.
 Our design focuses on integrating novel information into the pan-genome with every additional sample sequenced, as reference laboratories move to WGS based analyses.

 # References